 Facebook also recently launched Instagram Shopping, which enables Instagram followers who like a product they see in any post to get product information and a direct link to the merchant’s checkout page.
 That program is currently free for merchants.
 However, the company is also currently beta testing a “Checkout with Instagram” feature that will allow the whole transaction to remain on Instagram, which would handle the sale and store customers’ payment information.
 The Checkout service would charge a fee structure similar to Google Shopping Actions.

-With the “Buy” button on Instagram, Facebook is looking for your online Buyer ID.
+Similarly, with the “Buy” button on Instagram, Facebook wants your online Buyer ID.

 And don’t forget the other “A.”

-With your online Buyer ID contained in your fingerprint or with facial recognition, Apple is certainly the most advanced of all, even if it’s being discreet.
+With your online Buyer ID contained in your fingerprint or with facial recognition, Apple is discreetly advancing past the others.
 At any online store with the familiar icon, there’s no faster checkout than Apple Pay, with Google Pay running a close second.
 As a third party merchant processing solution, Apple Pay has enabled instant gratification when shopping at any store on an iPhone with a digital wallet.

 They are all running to get our Buyer ID.
 With its 20-year head start, Amazon is still leading this marathon today.

-The online buying experience is being platformed because we want it as much as the GAFA do.
+The online buying experience is being platformed because consumers want it as much as the GAFA do.
 In this new paradigm of frictionless buying, everyone has skin in the game.
-Nothing can stop the GAFA.
-Nothing can stop the people.
 As those interests intersect, watch the whole, once-disruptive e-commerce world get disrupted again itself.

-Shopping Feed syndicates product listings on the world’s most powerful marketplaces, syncs and refines inventory data, and automates your order fulfilment.
-Contact us for more info: email@example.com (920) 333 3488
+Shoppingfeed syndicates product listings on the world’s most powerful marketplaces, syncs and refines inventory data, and automates your order fulfillment.